 - PC 486 (minimum) with WIN95/WIN98/WIN2000, ME, WIN-NT or WIN-XP (VISTA not yet certified). - USB cable type AB (male) - New software update and Piccolo USB driver (Itusb.sys, located in same folder as software update). - 1.
 Connect USB cable between console USB Device port and PC. - 2.
 If this is the first time connecting, Windows will recognize a new USB device.
 Browse to where the LT USB driver information is located (Itusb.inf, located in same folder as software update).
 Important: USB driver installation must be performed at this point or the driver will not be installed correctly.
-If a problem occurs, read the document that comes with the driver (Itusb.mht). - 3.
-Execute the Piccolo update program (from the PC) and follow the on screen instructions.
+If a problem occurs, read the document that comes with the driver (Itusb.mht) or execute CleanLtUsbDriver.exe (located in same driver folder). - 3.
+Execute the Piccolo Scan update program (piccoloscan170.exe from the PC) and follow the on screen instructions (File menu / Update Console).